 In a world which is increasingly focused on sustainability and the transition to a low-carbon economy, mining is seen as one of the leading environmental offenders.

-Helder Santos, Director for Mining & Metals at dss+, spoke at business transformation event RACE21 about the main ESG challenges facing the metals and mining industry.
+Helder Santos, Director for Mining & Metals at DuPont Sustainable Solutions, spoke at business transformation event RACE21 about the main ESG challenges facing the metals and mining industry.

 The mining sector is coming under growing scrutiny for its environmental, social and governance (ESG) performance, not only by the general public and local communities, but also by investors and insurers.
 Mining executives are under pressure to address these concerns while managing the other key challenges that are currently facing the sector, from the need to optimise costs to innovating and dealing with the current talent gap.